Piecewise linear iterated function systems on the line of overlapping construction: Introduction

 For a given IFS $\mathcal{F}$ on the line we name $s_{\mathcal{F}}$ the \texttt{natural dimension of the system}.
 It is easy to see that in the self-simiar case $s_{\mathcal{F}}$ is the solution of the self-similar equation

-and called similarity dimension.
-In the hyperbolic case $s_{\mathcal{F}}$ is the root of the so-called pressure formula (see \cite{przytycki2010conformal}).
+We call $s_{\mathcal{F}}$ the similarity dimension in this case.
+If $\mathcal{F}$ is a hyperbolic system, then $s_{\mathcal{F}}$ is the root of the so-called pressure formula (see \cite{przytycki2010conformal}).
 In both cases the Open Set Condition (OSC) implies that

-OSC is a separation condition which is to express that the cylinder intervals are well separated (see \cite[p.
+The cylinder intervals of the attractor of a system that satisfies the OSC are well separated (see \cite[p.
 35]{falconer1997techniques}).
 However, less strict separation conditions might lead to the same result.
-In the self-similar case the celebrated Hochman Theorem \cite{hochman2014self} yields that \eqref{cr16} also follows from the Exponential Searation Condition (ESC).
+In the self-similar case the celebrated Hochman Theorem \cite[Theorem 1.1]{hochman2014self} yields that \eqref{cr16} also follows from the Exponential Searation Condition (ESC).